kaorun343/vue-property-decorator/README.md

 This library is designed for using with TypeScript, not for plain JavaScript.

-This library fully depends on [vue-class-component](https://github.com/vuejs/vue-class-component).
+This library fully depends on [vue-class-component](https://github.com/vuejs/vue-class-component), so please read about its README before using this.

 ## License